The moduli space of matroids: Realization spaces and the Tutte group

 \end{rem}

-\begin{ex} Let $F$ be a pasture.
+\begin{ex} Let $F$ be an idyll.
 In this example, we exhibit a function $\Delta:\binom Er\to F$ that satisfies all $3$-term Pl\"ucker relations, but is not a weak Grassmann-Pl\"ucker function since it fails to satisfy all Pl\"ucker relations over $\K$.

 Let $E=\{1,2,3,4,5,6\}$ and $J$ and $J^c$ a pair of disjoint $3$-subsets of $E$.
 Let $\Delta:\binom E3\to F$ be the function with $\Delta(J)=\Delta(J^c)=1$ and $\Delta(I)=0$ for all other $3$-subsets $I$ of $E$.
 Consider the $3$-term Pl\"ucker relation